 XTERRA Beaver Creek Sprint* – .5 mile swim / 14.4km mountain bike / 4.9km trail run

 *The XTERRA Sprint race is a half-distance race run on the same course and day as the championship race.
 The race is a great opportunity for new competitors, or for those who want a less-demanding XTERRA experience.

 Trail runs in Colorado can be a breathtaking experience in more ways than one, and the XTERRA Beaver Creek Trail Run is no exception.
 This year’s XTERRA Beaver Creek Trail Run will hit the trails for 5K, 10K and 20K runs through aspen glades, along skyways and singletracks, returning to the base of Beaver Creek Village for the post-race party!
 There is an elevation gain of approximately 700 feet for the 5K, and 1,300 feet for the 10K.
 It will follow the same trails as the XTERRA Mountain Championship off-road triathlon.

 The 20km race counts as part of the XTERRA Colorado Trail Run Series, so runners can earn valuable points toward a series championship.

 For more information on the XTERRA Mountain Championship and the XTERRA Trail Run as well as registration and detailed scheduling, please visit: www.xterrabeavercreek.com

 The SOS Outreach Colorado-Eagle River Ride is the biggest fundraising event of the year for SOS.
+Last year 730 riders from all over the country came out to support the cause of getting more underserved youth outdoors and involved in their communities.
 Today, SOS serves 5,000 youth nationwide through adventure sports, adult mentoring and community engagement.
 Its mission is to inspire kids to make positive decisions for more successful lives.

 So get out there, have fun, and pedal for a kid in your community!